Hybrid Variation Available

 This high-tech duo of screens is standard on the Limited trim and up.
 One controls infotainment functions, while the other is a digital driver display that can change with various driving modes.
 In our testing, we found the large format much easier to use.

-The Highlander Hybrid has 243 hp from a 4-cylinder gas engine mated to a pair of electric motors.
+The Highlander Hybrid makes 243 hp from a 4-cylinder gas engine mated to a pair of electric motors.
 All-wheel drive is standard on every trim.
-Every Highlander Hybrid uses a continuously variable automatic transmission (CVT) with a maximum towing capacity of up to 3,500 pounds.
+Every Highlander Hybrid uses a continuously variable automatic transmission (CVT) and has a maximum towing capacity of up to 3,500 pounds.

 The Toyota Highlander has earned the coveted Top Safety Pick honor from the Insurance Institute for Highway Safety (IIHS) and the top 5-Star crash-test rating from the National Highway Traffic Safety Administration (NHTSA).